-- 15.179 Potential cumulative environmental, social, economic, and cultural impacts are to be considered for the design, construction, and operational phases of the project. - 15.180 The cumulative impact assessment is to consider the combined effect of potential impacts of different components of the project on the same value (intra-project cumulative impacts) and the impacts of other relevant projects acting in combination on the same value (inter-project cumulative impacts).

-- 15.181 The assessment should describe the potential cumulative effects, reversible and irreversible impacts, the risk of environmental harm, management strategies and the ability to offset the impacts of existing and future development projects. - 15.182 Values that are to be considered in the intra-project cumulative impact assessment include (but are not limited to): - (a) terrestrial habitat values, considering the potential impacts of vegetation clearing, edge/barrier effects, fragmentation, weed and pest incursion - (b) environmental values that are MSES potentially impacted by the project - (c) aquatic habitat values, considering the potential impacts of inundation, water storage operation, algal blooms, water quality within and downstream of the storage (including temperature), water releases - (d) terrestrial and aquatic fauna values, considering the potential impacts of habitat loss, noise and vibration (including use of explosives), lighting (especially for night works during construction), waterway diversions and fish passage and pest plant and animal incursions - (e) surface water values, considering the potential impacts of changes to stream flows and overland flow, flooding regimes and sediment transport - (f) water quality values, considering the potential impacts of release of contaminants and sediment transport - (g) groundwater values, considering the potential impacts of pressure from water storage - (h) landform and land values, considering the potential impacts of earthworks, erosion, contamination, and waste storage and disposal. - (i) human health and wellbeing and community amenity environmental values in the context of the air and acoustic environments - (j) cultural heritage values where multiple sites are impacted by the project - (k) community values, communities' physical safety, quality of life, access to infrastructure and services, physical and mental health, and social, economic and cultural wellbeing - (I) Indigenous cultural, environmental, social, and economic values, uses and aspirations linked to water. - 15.183 The inter-project cumulative impact assessment is to consider the potential impacts of current and proposed projects acting in combination on: - (a) hydrological processes supporting aquatic, riparian floodplain, estuarine and coastal ecosystems and processes, primary industries and other anthropogenic water uses in the catchment - (b) water quality in the Burdekin Basin including sediment, nutrient and pollutant loads - (c) water quality in the GBR - (d) fluvial processes supporting and influencing riparian, floodplain, estuarine and coastal ecosystems and processes
+- 15.187 Potential cumulative environmental, social, economic, and cultural impacts are to be considered for the design, construction, and operational phases of the project. - 15.188 The cumulative impact assessment is to consider the combined effect of potential impacts of different components of the project on the same value (intra-project cumulative impacts) and the impacts of other relevant projects acting in combination on the same value (inter-project cumulative impacts). - 15.189 The assessment should describe the potential cumulative effects, reversible and irreversible impacts, the risk of environmental harm, management strategies and the ability to offset the impacts of existing and future development projects. - 15.190 Values that are to be considered in the intra-project cumulative impact assessment include (but are not limited to): - (a) terrestrial habitat values, considering the potential impacts of vegetation clearing, edge/barrier effects, fragmentation, weed and pest incursion - (b) environmental values that are MSES potentially impacted by the project - (c) aquatic habitat values, considering the potential impacts of inundation, water storage operation, algal blooms, water quality within and downstream of the storage (including temperature), water releases - (d) terrestrial and aquatic fauna values, considering the potential impacts of habitat loss, noise and vibration (including use of explosives), lighting (especially for night works during construction), waterway diversions and fish passage and pest plant and animal incursions - (e) surface water values, considering the potential impacts of changes to stream flows and overland flow, flooding regimes and sediment transport - (f) water quality values, considering the potential impacts of release of contaminants and sediment transport - (g) groundwater values, considering the potential impacts of pressure from water storage - (h) landform and land values, considering the potential impacts of earthworks, erosion, contamination, and waste storage and disposal - (i) human health and wellbeing and community amenity environmental values in the context of the air and acoustic environments

-(e) Indigenous cultural, environmental, social, and economic values, uses and aspirations linked to water.
+- (j) cultural heritage values impacted by the project - (k) community values, communities' physical safety, quality of life, access to infrastructure and services, physical and mental health, and social, economic and cultural wellbeing - (I) cultural, environmental, social, and economic values, uses and aspirations linked to water for Aboriginal and Torres Strait Islander peoples. - 15.191 The inter-project cumulative impact assessment is to consider the potential impacts of current and proposed projects acting in combination on: - hydrological processes supporting aquatic, riparian floodplain, estuarine and coastal ecosystems and processes, primary industries and other anthropogenic water uses in the catchment - (b) water quality in the Burdekin Basin including sediment, nutrient and pollutant loads - (c) water quality in the Great Barrier Reef - (d) fluvial processes supporting and influencing riparian, floodplain, estuarine and coastal ecosystems and processes - (e) cultural, environmental, social, and economic values, uses and aspirations linked to water for Aboriginal and Torres Strait Islander peoples.